wvanderp/awesome-dutch-osint/README.md

 ### 🏴‍☠️ OpenKVK

-If you don't want to pay for the KVK extract, you can use OpenKVK.
-OpenKVK is a free and open-source alternative to the KVK extract.
-It is a database with all the information from the KVK extract.
+If you prefer not to pay for the KVK extract, OpenKVK is a free and open-source alternative.
+This database, which mirrors the KVK extract, puts the power of information in your hands.

 <https://openkvk.nl/>